-- 1.1 Subject to section 1.3.1 below, if the investigation criteria have not been triggered, patentees will be given the opportunity to take a voluntary price reduction to offset excess revenues. - Once the investigation criteria have been triggered, patentees will only be permitted to offset cumulative excess revenues pursuant to the specific terms of an approved VCU or a Board Order.
+- 1.1 Subject to section 1.3.1 below, if the investigation criteria have not been triggered, patentees will be given the opportunity to take a voluntary price reduction to offset excess revenues. - 1.2 Once the investigation criteria have been triggered, patentees will only be permitted to offset cumulative excess revenues pursuant to the specific terms of an approved VCU or a Board Order.

-Timeframes to offset excess revenues
+Offset excess revenues

-- 1.3 Patentees are expected to offset excess revenues in a timely manner.
-The following parameters will generally be applied in the determination of repayment terms. - 1.3.1 Excess revenue balances below the amount sufficient to trigger the investigation criteria that are carried for six consecutive six month reporting periods (3 years) will be expected to be offset through a VCU.
-Failing this, Board Staff will refer the matter to the Chairperson. - 1.3.2 In the context of a VCU, and subject to the specific terms of the VCU, patentees will generally be allowed: - 30 days following the Board's acceptance of the VCU to make payment; or - Until the end of the following reporting period to offset excess revenues through a price reduction.
+- 1.3xix Patentees are expected to offset excess revenues in a timely mannerxx. - 1.3.1 In cases where the investigation criteria are not triggered (in accordance with $\underline{\text{Part B Policies}}$, section $\underline{\text{B.5.2}}$), the Board will ensure transparency with respect to the potential accumulation of excess revenues by reporting these drugs as "does not trigger." - 1.3.2 As new investigations are commenced based on regulatory filings covering a full calendar year, offset of excess revenues shall also be calculated on the full calendar year. - 1.3.3 In the context of a VCU, and subject to the specific terms of the VCU, patentees will generally be allowed: - 30 days following the Board's acceptance of the VCU to make payment; or - Until the end of the following reporting period to offset excess revenues through a price reduction.
 Any excess revenues remaining at the end of the specified period would be due in payment.

-Resumption of price level following excess revenue offset through a price reduction

-When a price reduction below the Non-Excessive Average Price is taken in one or more markets specifically to offset excess revenues.
-Following the offset of excess revenues, the Average Transaction Prices in those markets may return in the next reporting period up to the Market-Specific Non-Excessive Average Prices prior to the price reduction.
+Resumption of price level following excess revenue offset through a price reduction of excess revenues, the Average Transaction Prices in those markets may return in the next reporting period up to the Market-Specific Non-Excessive Average Prices prior to the price reduction.